openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

         infrastructure."

 Developers from RedHat, Fedora, Debian, Ubuntu, openSUSE, Mandriva and Mageia got
-        together last week at the SUSE office in Nürnberg to discuss how they might implement a universal application installer they are referring to as an Application Store.
+        together last week at the SUSE office in NÃ¼rnberg to discuss how they might implement a universal application installer they are referring to as an Application Store.
 This is in response to the belief that end users aren't interested in libraries, dependencies, compatibility, and other technical details.
 They think users only care about screenshots,